More than Just Talk: The Purpose and Benefits of Meetings

 We’re huge believers in the power of talking about how we’re doing.
 Fact is, most performance problems and conflicts can be solved through timely and well-structured conversations.
 At Ninety, everyone participates in what we call a weekly 1-on-1.
 As a work-from-anywhere company, we find that we’re well connected across the organization when everyone participates in a Weekly Team Meeting with their team and a weekly 1-on-1 with their team leader.

 In addition to formal feedback sessions, we encourage our leaders and their direct reports to reach out not just to one another but to their peers if something is going a bit sideways.
-The productivity, health, and resiliency of an organization is highly dependent on how supportive it is in creating a culture that embraces creativity and encourages both positive and constructive feedback.
+The productivity, health, and resiliency of an organization are highly dependent on how supportive the organization is in creating a culture that embraces creativity and encourages both positive and constructive feedback.

 Here are some tips for giving effective feedback: